tpacini/MappaServizi/README.md

 376. remote          --> 10.42.0.130     , Unknown              | UNKNOWN PROTOCOL
 ```

-Periodically, an anomalies' report is saved in the local machine.
-After the capture, the user can executes `sudo python3 detect_anomalies.py` with flag `-a` to obtain a formatted version of the report:
+Periodically, an anomaly report is stored on the local machine.
+After capture, the user can run `sudo python3 detect_anomalies.py -a` to get a formatted version of the report:

 ```
 +++++++ NONE anomaly flows +++++++